Blendify/blender-manual/trunk/blender_docs/manual/addons/render_freestyle_svg.rst

 .. figure:: /images/render_freestyle_export-svg_pallet.svg
    :align: center

-   An example of a .svg result produced by the Freestyle SVG Exporter.
+   An example of a SVG result produced by the Freestyle SVG Exporter.
    Model by `Julien Deswaef <https://github.com/xuv>`__.

 Fills support holes and layering.
 When using layers, the exporter tries to render objects with the same material as